 Minor course requirements are predetermined by academic disciplines or by multidisciplinary committees.
 The minor should develop a coherent basic preparation in a second field of study or introduce students to the interdisciplinary examination of an important area of learning.
 It is a minimum of 18 semester hours of prescribed courses with at least 12 semester hours at the 300 level or higher.
-No more than six semester hours may be earned in general education courses.
+No more than two courses (up to eight semester hours) may be earned in general education courses.
 A grade of C or better must be earned in each course used to satisfy the requirements of a minor.